simon-stahlberg/mimir/README.md

 Use `problem.fact("at", "robot", "room")`, `problem.action(...)`, and
 `problem.state(...)` to construct values without editing PDDL files.
 Search callbacks receive immutable `Transition` records.
-The `mimir.advanced` module is an unstable implementation detail.
+The `pymimir.advanced` module is an unstable implementation detail.

 Run the complete example with: